It turns out Americans weren’t ready to become a nation of renters. Homeownership is back in.

 In 2016, Millennials finally began to surmount the obstacles that sat between them and homeownership.
 The homeownership rate for those under age 45 had fallen faster than the overall rate since the recession began.
 But since the 2016 turnaround, homeownership in the under-35 and 35-to-45 age groups has recovered rapidly.
 (The oldest millennials, born in 1981, are now 38).

-“Millennials have been on a buying spree the last few years,” said Zillow Research economist Aaron Terrazas.
+“Millennials have been on a buying spree the last few years,” Zillow Research economist Aaron Terrazas said.

 Millennials pack considerable demographic punch.
-They will soon outnumber baby boomers, if they don’t already.
+They will soon outnumber baby boomers, if they do not already.
 And as a rule of thumb, aging, marriage and procreation tend to drive home-purchasing decisions as much as purely economic concerns do.

 [Baby boomers upend the workforce one last time]